MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 ### Scenario steps - preventing installation of an entire class while allowing a specific printer

-Getting the device identifier for both the Printer Class and a specific printer - following the steps in scenario #1 to find Class identifier and scenario #2 to find Device identifier you could get the identifiers you need for this scenario:
+Getting the device identifier for both the Printer Class and a specific printer—following the steps in scenario #1 to find Class identifier and scenario #2 to find Device identifier you could get the identifiers you need for this scenario:

 - ClassGuid = {4d36e979-e325-11ce-bfc1-08002be10318}
 - Hardware ID = WSDPRINT\CanonMX920_seriesC1A0

 First create a 'Prevent Class' policy and then create 'Allow Device' one:

-1. Open Group Policy Object Editor - either click the Start button, type mmc gpedit.msc in the Start Search box, and then press ENTER; or type in the Windows search "Group Policy Editor" and open the UI.
+1. Open Group Policy Object Editor—either click the Start button, type mmc gpedit.msc in the Start Search box, and then press ENTER; or type in the Windows search "Group Policy Editor" and open the UI.

 1. Navigate to the Device Installation Restriction page: